wannier-developers/wannier90/docs/docs/user_guide/postw90/geninterp.md

 `true`, instead, all the I/O is made by the root node, which is a significant bottleneck).

+!!! note
     **Important!** The files are not deleted before the start of a calculation, but only the relevant files are overwritten.
 Therefore, if one first performs a calculation and then a second one with a smaller number of processors, care is needed to avoid to mix the results of the older calculations with those of the new one.
 In case of doubt, either check the date stamp in the first line of the
     ` seedname_geninterp_*.dat` files, or simply delete the ` seedname_geninterp_*.dat` files before starting the new calculation.

 To join the files, on can simply use the following command: